 Step 3: Create your Skill Triangle

-Once you have determined your skills and a rough ranking, you can now create a your own Skill Triangle (Now).
+Once you have determined your skills and a rough ranking, you can now create a your own Current Skill Triangle.
 Similar to your Talent Triangle, it lists a few top skills on the top, and then a few strong ones in the middle, and then the weakest but still competent skills on the bottom.

 The above example is Yu-kai Chou’s Skill Triangle in 2008.
 During that time, Yu-kai observed that his top three skills being Coaching, Networking, and Leadership.

 What do they all have in common?